 - Pante Parigi

-It’s sandy bottom in a sheltered bay – we were the first boat out there that day and we saw a lot of interesting creatures here, different from that we had encountered on the Bunaken side.
+Nudi Retreat is in a sheltered bay with a sandy bottom.
+We were the first boat out there that day and we saw a lot of interesting creatures here, different from that we had encountered on the Bunaken side.

 Some interesting things I didn’t manage to get good pix of: We spotted a large octopus under a rock, and when it saw us, it darted very quickly to another hole, squashed itself in there while rapidly turning from dark brown to white and as we swam closer it shrank further into the hole.

 And here’s a treat at the end of the dive – an electric clam!
-No idea if it will actually shock you if you touch it, but I wasn’t about to test it out… (Added about 50 dives later: the electric effect is just a trick of reflectors and light!
-You won’t actually get shocked!)
+It’s not actually electric – the electric effect is just a trick of reflectors and light, you won’t actually get shocked if you touch it.

 This was a purely black sand dive – there was little to no coral at all, just plain black sand, so it needed some careful spotting to look for creatures.
 Underwater currents were also a little strong at places, so taking pictures was tricky especially when you’re trying to stay still and not kick up sand.